 Once you have identified the current reality of your technology, identified growth plans for the department, and determined the total cost of ownership, it’s time to review solutions to see what is available on the market.
-Overall, the field of technology is rapidly changing.
+Technology is rapidly changing.
 Current solutions you are using may be obsolete or the products/services provided could be bundled into more integrated systems.
-Review products and possibilities so that you have a full view of the solution landscape.
+Review products and possibilities frequently so that you have a full view of the solution landscape.

 Learn more about product review: Purchasing and Preparing Devices and Software